-While attention-deficit/hyperactivity disorder (ADHD) is viewed as a childhood condition, it’s becoming increasingly common for adults to receive a diagnosis.
+While attention-deficit/hyperactivity disorder (ADHD) is viewed as a childhood condition, it’s become increasingly common for adults to receive a diagnosis.
 In fact, about 2.5% of adults in the United States alone struggle with ADHD. ¹

 Still, even with a diagnosis, many don’t know why adult ADHD is so complicated.
-Beyond the difficulties in receiving a diagnosis, it can be difficult for an ADHD brain to properly adjust in modern-day society.
+Beyond the difficulties in diagnosis, it can be difficult for an ADHD brain to properly adjust in modern-day society.

 Complication From Symptoms